-Huntington Rovers and Riccall United closing gap on leaders Old Malton St Mary’s with wins in the York Minster Engineering Football League premier division.
+HUNTINGTON Rovers and Riccall United closed the gap on leaders Old Malton St Mary’s with wins in the York Minster Engineering Football League premier division.

 The season is poised for an intriguing finale as Huntington are now only four points adrift of the leaders with a game in hand after their 5-0 demolition of Terrington Glory.